awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

   output of the calculation above.
 - [Signature](../data-format/message-footer.md#signature): MUST be the output of the calculation above.

+The above serialized bytes MUST NOT be released until the entire message footer has been serialized.
-Once the entire message is signed and the message footer is serialized, the serialized message footer MAY be released.
+Once the entire message footer has been serialized, this operation MUST release any previously unreleased serialized bytes from previous steps and MUST release the message footer.

 The encrypted message outputted by this operation MUST have a message footer equal to the message footer calculated in this step.